AryanJ-NYC/CarND-Advanced-Lane-Lines/README.md

 # Video Output
 After using the test images to create and evaluate the pipeline, the entire sample video is run through the pipeline.
-The final result can be viewed [here](https://www.youtube.com/watch?v=yhU9O0zttnc) on YouTube.
+The final result can be viewed [here](https://www.youtube.com/watch?v=_xsbWD8bTbM) on YouTube.

 # Discussion
 Overall, I am happy with my pipeline.
-As I finished the pipeline, I realized that the image mask was unnecessary given the perspective transform forces the algorithm to be run on only one part of the image (those pixels which were transformed).
-Furthermore, the curvature calculations were incorrect when a straight lane line was fit.
-Lastly, a faster algorithm can be created by running sliding windows only one then only considering those pixels within a given margin of the best-fit lane line.
+The curvature calculations were incorrect when a straight lane line was fit.
+Lastly, a faster algorithm can be created by running the sliding windows algorithms only once then only considering those pixels within a given margin of the best-fit lane line.